image

 Religion Inevitably Involves Politics

 "No coercion" made sense religiously, but for a people to flourish on the Israeli isthmus—the continental crossroads Homo sapiens had been hiking across for millennia to get out of Africa—the Jews fashioned two tiny states.
 The first was the Kingdom of Israel, situated to Jerusalem’s north and lasting from 900 to 720 BCE, and then a smaller, poorer nation, including a lot of barren land, around the city itself.
 That was the Kingdom of Judah, which reigned from 850 to 586 BCE but then even longer, from 530 BCE to 70 CE, 864 years total.
 Judah gives us the words “Jew” and “Judaism” (as opposed to the older assignation, Hebrew, still their language name) after half the residents of Jerusalem were kidnapped to Babylon, in 586 BCE, where they were asked about their identity and faith.
-The larger Israel had more farmers, traders and soldiers, and started first, hence, provided their political name, until today.
+The larger Israel had more farmers, traders and soldiers, and started first, hence, provided the polity their political name, until today.
 Abraham's grandson Jacob was renamed Israel after wrestling with God, suggesting they were the tougher tribe of the Hebrew speakers, while the Judeans were significantly more intellectual.

 Although extremely early Jewish history has little archeological evidence and remains disputed, it was probably King Josiah who instituted major theological reforms and produced "The Bible".
 (I started researching this when my mother began asking, repeatedly, "Who wrote 'The Bible'?" around when she turned 90, an interesting question for a secular humanist Jew approaching death.)
 Josiah was installed as a child regent in 648 BCE but ruled rather maturely for 39 years, gradually eliminating, with the occasional use of military force, the shrines and stories of the other gods, while talking up new ideas and enlisting rabbis and scribes to compile, edit and publish “The Torah", "The Bible"'s first five books.
 Those texts established the origin of the universe created by the one Lord and the adventures of the first mythical beings and Jews: from the first family of Adam, Eve, Cain and Abel to the first Jews, Abraham, Isaac and Jacob.
 In addition, the writers chronicled Josiah’s doings in “Chronicles” and “Kings”, which became two of the 39 "books" (chapters) of "The Old Testament", the earth's second bestselling book after "The New Testament".
 King Josiah on, Jerusalem has been a religious, scholarly and publishing powerhouse known worldwide and the Earth's only Jewish metropolis, even as other groups arrived and sometimes became the majority, until Tel Aviv was founded in 1909.

 So respected was Jerusalem, in fact, even though it was conquered three dozen times over three millennia, it never served as the capital of a single other nation or imperial district, and polytheists pilgrimaged there to petition its powerful god.
 That was why the liberal Persian king, Cyrus the Great, helped rebuild the Temple in the sixth century BCE, and there were moneychangers, which Christ reviled (not moneylenders, as often assumed due to later stereotypes).
 Foreigners simply needed local currency to buy oil for prayers.
-Muhammad ascended to heaven from Jerusalem, to connect him to that tradition, making it Islam’s third holy city (after Mecca and Medina), but he only visited a couple of times and obviously didn’t compose that story.
-Jerusalem maintains a similarly elevated status today, replete with psychiatric institutions full of people of all faiths afflicted with “Jerusalem Syndrome” (AKA messianic psychosis), algebraically more mental cases than at any other sacred site.
+Muhammad ascended to heaven from Jerusalem, to connect him to the original monotheism, making it Islam’s third holy city (after Mecca and Medina), but he only visited a couple of times and obviously didn’t compose that story.
+Jerusalem maintains a similarly elevated status today, replete with psychiatric institutions full of people of all faiths afflicted with “Jerusalem Syndrome” (AKA messianic psychosis), adding up to algebraically more mental cases than at any other sacred site.

 Atenism, Judaism and the Late Bronze Age Collapse inspired another unified worldview, originally called "Babylonian science.”
-Although five millennia ago the Sumerians invented the math of time, based on Sun and Moon cycles and the corresponding numbers of 12, 60 and 360, and the Babylonians had a working understanding of the Solar System's first five planets by 1500 BCE, their oracles were still divining the future through the color of a sheep's liver.
+Although five millennia ago the Sumerians invented the math of time, based on the Sun and Moon cycles and corresponding numbers of 12, 60 and 360, and the Babylonians had a working understanding of the Solar System's first five planets by 1500 BCE, their oracles were still divining the future through the color of a sheep's liver.
 "Why look to an animal's viscera," an entrepreneurial prognosticator must have asked a king of that day at one point, “When your destiny is in the stars?”
 Shortly thereafter, a new tribe of seers was furnishing Babylon's royal family with a fecund farrago of soothsaying and stories infused with cutting-edge astronomy and an almost-agnostic, non-denominational monotheism eventually known as "astrology."

-Of the Zodiac's many stories, one of the most insightful is about the sign of Scorpio, which starts around the universal day of the dead (late October) and chronicles the soul's journey through death to redemption and resurrection, foreshadowing Christ. illo: D. Blair, 2013
+imageOf the Zodiac's many stories, one of the most insightful is about the sign of Scorpio, which starts around the universal day of the dead (late October) and chronicles the soul's journey through death to redemption and resurrection, foreshadowing Christ. illo: D. Blair, 2013

 Babylonian Science was seen as a rational complement to other beliefs and came to be revered by the Egyptians, Greeks and then Europeans, where it eclipsed the similar pseudo-scientific investigations of alchemy.
 Although India, China, Mesoamerica and Africa have their own elaborate versions, Babylonian astrology's "horoscopes" (from the Greek, meaning life forecasts from planetary positions) have filled many books and newspaper columns and are now plentiful online.
 In fact, astrology became one of humanity's most popular unified field theories, along with Judaism, Christianity, Islam and science.
 A majority of our fellows may favor science, as we can see by their cell phone, vaccination and vehicle use, but the number of them referencing one or more of the astrologies probably approaches three billion, plus about a billion religious Muslims, an equal quantity of devout Christians, and one one-thousandth of humanity practicing Jews.